MozillaTN/Dhirajzilla/docs/_posts/InUsesFxNightly-Salem.md

    * Filing Webcompat issues with Firefox Nightly.
    * Demonstration of other ways to contribution.
    * Swag distribution and Group photo.

+**METRICS ACHIEVED:**
-No of attendees at the event: 15
+   * No of attendees at the event: 15
-No of Firefox Nightly installed: 11 Laptops / 5 Mobile / 1 Tablet
+   * No of Firefox Nightly installed: 11 Laptops / 5 Mobile / 1 Tablet
-No. of participants will contribute in Firefox Nightly after event: 6 No. of people switchback to Firefox Nightly from other browsers: 8 No. of bug filled in Webcompat: 2
+   * No. of participants will contribute in Firefox Nightly after event: 6
+   * No. of people switchback to Firefox Nightly from other browsers: 8
+   * No. of bug filled in Webcompat: 2
-No. of blogs generated: 1
+   * No. of blogs generated: 1
-No. of active contributor after the event: 5
+   * No. of active contributor after the event: 5